 - Search your bank’s website for international locations, like this Bank of America international partner ATM list, to avoid ATM fees.

 - Use a debit or credit card that doesn’t charge foreign transaction fees, like Ally Bank, the Chase Sapphire Preferred card, or the Capital One Venture Rewards card.

 Hidden Fee #4: Communication Fees

 Once upon a time -- only a decade or two ago --, people who volunteered abroad had to visit internet cafes to write emails over the shoddy dial-up internet or made pricey international phone calls via calling card to stay in touch with friends and family.
-Now that wifi is a common amenity in many countries however it is much easier to keep in touch with loved ones.
+Now that wifi is a common amenity in most countries, it is much easier to keep in touch with loved ones.

 Access to wifi doesn’t mean you won’t fall into a trap of hidden communication fees.
 Here are tips to keep in mind:

 - Some mobile carriers might be set to automatically turn on roaming when out of service.
 This can become quite expensive if you don’t have a roaming plan.
 Verizon, for example, charges $10 per day.

 - Your carrier, like Sprint or T-Mobile, might offer free unlimited data and texting in some countries -- volunteering in one of these destinations can be beneficial.